 8. Carry Defense Items with You

-Having the defense items at hand is one of the most practical personal safety tips for university students.
+Having defence items at hand is one of the most practical personal safety tips for university students.
 The pepper spray, a taser, a whistle or other non-lethal weapons are all useful campus security suppliers you can put in your bag when you are out.

 Never underestimate the function of these small items.
 They may make a life-saving difference in harmful situations.
 For example, in case that you are stalked by someone, you can use a whistle to call for help and seize the opportunity to run away.